-Day 12: Beijing Meals: B, L, D
+Day 12: Beijing

-Start the day soaking up the harmonious ambience of the Temple of Heaven.
-Next, walk across the lengths of Tiananmen Square and into the magnificent Forbidden City, involving 3-4 hours on foot.
+Soak up the harmonious ambience of the Temple of Heaven where you can watch, or take part in, an outdoor dance group.
+Walk across the lengths of Tiananmen Square and into the magnificent Forbidden City, involving 3-4 hours on foot.
 This evening, feast on the city's most famous dish - Peking duck.

 The Forbidden City is closed on Mondays.
-If this day of touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.
+If this day of

+touring falls on a Monday, your touring in Beijing will be switched around so that the Forbidden City is visited on an alternative day.